huggingface/optimum-habana/README.md

 ![](https://github.com/huggingface/optimum-habana/blob/main/readme_logo.png)

-# Optimum Habana
+# Optimum for Intel(R) Gaudi(R) Accelerator

-🤗 Optimum Habana is the interface between the 🤗 Transformers and Diffusers libraries and [Habana's Gaudi processor (HPU)](https://docs.habana.ai/en/latest/index.html).
+🤗 Optimum for Intel(R) Gaudi(R) accelerator is the interface between the 🤗 Transformers and Diffusers libraries and [Intel Gaudi AI accelerator (HPU)](https://docs.habana.ai/en/latest/index.html).
 It provides a set of tools enabling easy model loading, training and inference on single- and multi-HPU settings for different downstream tasks.
 The list of officially validated models and tasks is available [here](https://github.com/huggingface/optimum-habana#validated-models).
-Users can try other models and tasks with only few changes.
+Users can try other of the thousands of Hugging Face models on Intel(R) Gaudi accelerators and tasks with only few changes.

-## What is a Habana Processing Unit (HPU)?
+## What is a Intel(R) Gaudi(R) AI accelerator (HPU)?

 HPUs offer fast model training and inference as well as a great price-performance ratio.
-Check out [this blog post about BERT pre-training](https://huggingface.co/blog/pretraining-bert) and [this article benchmarking Habana Gaudi2 versus Nvidia A100 GPUs](https://huggingface.co/blog/habana-gaudi-2-benchmark) for concrete examples.
+Check out [this blog post about BERT pre-training](https://huggingface.co/blog/pretraining-bert) and [this article benchmarking Intel(R) Gaudi(R) accelerator Gaudi2 versus Nvidia A100 GPUs](https://huggingface.co/blog/habana-gaudi-2-benchmark) for concrete examples.
 If you are not familiar with HPUs and would like to know more about them, we recommend you take a look at [our conceptual guide](https://huggingface.co/docs/optimum/habana/concept_guides/hpu).